-49 is labeled as a Restricted Use Pesticide due to its inhalation
+is labeled as a Restricted Use Pesticide due to its inhalation

-toxic
+- toxicity.

-a.
+- a.
 Methyl bromide

-b.
+- b.
 Sulfuryl fluoride

-c.
+- c.
 Phosphine

-d.
+- d.
 A and B

-e.
+- e.
 All of the above

-50. A Re stricted Use Pesticide can only be sold to and used by:
+50. A Restricted Use Pesticide can only be sold to and used by:

-a.
+- a.
 A Special Identification Cardholder in Fumigation

-b.
+- b.
 A Certified Applicator

-1 c.
+- c.
 Persons under the direct supervision a Certifed Applicator and only for those uses covered by the Certified Applicator's certification

-d.
+- d.
 B and C

-1 e.
+- e.
 All of the above

+- 51. Each licensee must notify the the Florida Department of Agriculture and Consumer Services (FDACS) at least before conducting a fumigation.

+- a.
+12 hours

-b.
-24 hoursc.
-48 hoursd.
+- b.
+24 hours

+- c.
+48 hours

+- d.
 72 hours

-ication of FDACS of a fumigation to be conducted in less time than that required in tion #51 is only permitted due to:
+- 52. Notification of FDACS of a fumigation to be conducted in less time than that required in question #51 is only permitted due to:

-= a.
+- a.
 Health, safety, and welfare of the public

-b.
+- b.
 Severe weather conditions

-c.
+- c.
 Real estate transactions

-d.
+- d.
 A and B

-e.
+- e.
 All of the above

-53. Each licensee must notify the FDACS by:
+- 53. Each licensee must notify the FDACS by:

-a.
+- a.
 Using the FDACS electronic fumigation notification website

-b.
+- b.
 Sending a text notification to their local FDACS inspector

-1 c.
+- c.
 Sending an e-mail to their local FDACS inspector

-d.
+- d.
 None of the above

-e.
+- e.
 All of the above

 - 54. Which of the following information is NOT required by FDACS in the fumigation notification:

 - a.
 Fumigation company name and business location address

 - b.
 Date of the fumigation

 - c.
 Cost of the fumigation

 - d.
 Location address, including county

 - e.
 Type of structure and number of structures to be fumigated

 - f.
 Common or trade name of the fumigant to be used

 - 55. FDACS does not require submitted fumigation notices be updated if the fumigation is cancelled or rescheduled.

 - a.
 True

 - b.
 False

 - 56. FDACS requires that a Certified Operator use a Fumigation Log Form to document fumigations using:

 - a.
 Methyl bromide

 - b.
 Any Sulfuryl fluoride fumigant

 - c.
 Phosphine

 - d.
 Sulfuryl fluoride residential fumigants

 - e.
 All of the above

-- 57. Information on the Fumigation Log Form includes:
+57. Information on the Fumigation Log Form includes:

 - a.
 Name and license number of the Certified Operator or Special Identification Cardholder responsible for the fumigant application

 - b.
 Location of the treatment site

 - c.
 Brand name of fumigant applied

 - d.
 Date and time for start and completion of aeration

 - e.
 All of the above

 - 58. A Fumigation Management Plan, required for commodity fumigants, is an organized, documented description of the steps involved to help ensure a safe, legal, and effective fumigation.

 - a.
 True

 - b.
 False